 A conviction under California Penal Code §32: Accessory After the Fact can lead to high fines and even a lengthy period of incarceration.
 The Simmrin Law Group can help you fight against these charges.
 Contact us today by calling or filling out our online contact form.

 Get professional help on your side with a FREE consultation about your legal needs.
-Our team can evaluate your case and provide you with support by investigating the incident, preparing for court, and ensuring you know your rights.
+Our team can evaluate your case and support you by investigating the incident, preparing for court, and ensuring you know your rights.